lcater613/pdsnd_github/README.md

 bikeshare2

 ### Description
-this program lists user-selected data by city and date.
-Information provided ranges from bike usage data to user ages.
+this program lists bikeshare data for Washington, New York City, and Chicago.
+It allows the user to select their city, then filter data by month and day of the week.

 ### Files used
 bikeshare2.py